tlsnotary/docs-mdbook/src/protocol/notarization/README.md

 ## Notary

 The `Notary` is the party of which the authenticity of the `Transcript` relies on.
-During the session the `Notary` withholds its' shares of the TLS keys and participates in a series of secure 2-party computation protocols with the `Requester` to operate the TLS connection.
+During the session the `Notary` withholds its' shares of the TLS keys and participates in a series of secure MPC protocols with the `Requester` to operate the TLS connection.

 ## Server

 The `Server` can be any server which supports TLS.
-The TLSNotary protocol is entirely transparent to the `Server`, thus it can not be censored nor does it have to support any additional functionality.
+The TLSNotary protocol is entirely transparent to the `Server`, thus it cannot be censored nor does it have to support any additional functionality.

 <img src="../../png-diagrams/tls12-multiround.png">